Kota, Rajasthan: Government institutions and courts

 Instrumentation Ltd is a Public Sector company based in Kota.
-Its clientele includes public sector entities such as the Indian Railways, BSNL and VSNL.
+Its clientele includes public sector entities such as the Indian Railways, BSNL, and VSNL.
 Presently, it has been shut down.

 The District court provides court and notary services.

 Economy

-The city is the trade centre for an area in which cotton, millet, wheat, coriander and oilseeds are grown; industries include cotton and oilseed milling, textile weaving, distilling, dairying, and the manufacture of metal handcrafts.
+The city is the trade centre for an area in which cotton, millet, wheat, coriander, and oilseeds are grown; industries include cotton and oilseed milling, textile weaving, distilling, dairying, and the manufacture of metal handicrafts.
 Kota also has an extensive industry of stone-polishing (tiles) of a stone called Kota Stone, used for the floor and walls of residential and business buildings.
-Since last 15 years Kota has emerged as an Education hub of the country as producing excellent results in IIT-JEE and medical entrance exams.
+Over the last 15 years, Kota has emerged as an Education hub of the country as producing excellent results in IIT-JEE and medical entrance exams.

 Kota educational industry

-A major part of Kota's economy depends on its student population.
-Every year more than 150,000 students visit and study in Kota to study and prepare for JEE and NEET.

-The entrance coaching industry in Kota generates business of about 40,000 million from them which further contributes towards the economy of the region.
-Over time, the economical growth and money generated through education in Kota seems to have overtaken other popular economical activities of the region by contributing more and more with time.
+Kota is recognised as a major center for competitive test preparation, attracting around 150,000 students each year, as reported in 2023.
+These students come from across the country to enroll in coaching institutes that prepare them for national entrance exams for engineering and medical colleges.
+The industry generates an estimated $350–$450 million annually, with over 300 coaching centers, including the Allen Career Institute, which tutors more than one million students nationwide.

+The coaching industry in Kota originated in the 1980s when Vinod Kumar Bansal, a mechanical engineer, began tutoring students after being diagnosed with a degenerative condition that confined him to a wheelchair.
+His methods, inspired by the Kumon method of learning, emphasized systematic problem solving.
+Bansal's success in helping students gain admission to prestigious institutions like the Indian Institutes of Technology (IIT) drew more students to the city.
+Over time, other coaching centers were established by former colleagues and associates, eventually transforming Kota into an educational hub.

 Kota Doria or Kota Doriya and Sarees

 Weaving in Kota was started by Maharana Bhimdev in the 18th century.

-The Kota saris like most traditional piece of work had started becoming lost before designer Vidhi Singhania moved to Kota and started working with the workers to revive its market.
+The Kota saris, like most traditional pieces of work, had started becoming lost before designer Vidhi Singhania moved to Kota and started working with the workers to revive its market.
 Many textile shops in the city sell different varieties of Kota doriya.
 These saris have become one of the trademarks of the city.

 Kota stone

-The fine-grained variety of limestone quarried from Kota district is known as Kota stone, with rich greenish-blue and brown colours.
+The fine-grained variety of limestone quarried from the Kota district is known as Kota stone, with rich greenish-blue and brown colours.
 Kota stone is tough, non-water-absorbent, non-slip, and non-porous.
-The varieties include Kota Blue Natural, Kota Blue Honed, Kota Blue Polished, Kota Blue Cobbles, Kota Brown Natural and Kota Brown Polished.
+The varieties include Kota Blue Natural, Kota Blue Honed, Kota Blue Polished, Kota Blue Cobbles, Kota Brown Natural, and Kota Brown Polished.

+Food

+Kota is famous for Dal Kachori.

 Industries

-Kota is one of the industrial hubs in northern India, with chemical, cement, engineering and power plants based there.
-The total number of industrial units in the district in 2010–11 stood at 12908 with 705 registered units.
+Kota is one of the industrial hubs in northern India, with chemical, cement, engineering, and power plants based there.
+The total number of industrial units in the district in 2010–11 stood at 12908, with 705 registered units.
 The district power plants show annual growth of 15–20% due to their strategic locations.